ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/routes_into_work_(16_to_29_years)/highest_qualification.md

 Highest qualification

 ## Summary
-Data on the highest qualification achieved of 25 to 29 year olds by social class background.
+Data on the highest qualifications of 25 to 29 year olds, by socio-economic background.

 ## Subtitle
 Summary main findings

 ## Text
-Young people’s socio-economic background is strongly related to the highest qualification level they have achieved by their mid to late 20s.
+Young people’s socio-economic background is strongly related to the highest qualification level they achieve by their mid to late 20s.

 In 2021, 71% of 25 to 29 year olds from higher professional backgrounds had a first or higher degree,